 5. Kao La (Farewell knee) is used right after the clinch.
 If you want to disengage yourself from the clinch, you just thrust a knee into keeping it parallel to the floor.

-7. Kao Loi (Flying knee) is a very powerful knee thrust, if the user does it properly and well.
-The opponent can be finished off Quickly When Kao Loi hits the target.
+7. Kao Loi (Flying knee) is a very powerful knee strike, if done properly and well.
+The opponent can be finished off quickly when Kao Loi hits the target.

 An effective training of foot techniques takes place at the thai pads or the heavy bag.
 There, the kicks can be executed with full force.
 Here, the fighters always put their entire body weight into the devastating blow.

 The most effective kick in Muay Thai is definitely the one against the legs of the opponent.
 The so-called lowkick is very hard to defend against because of its short way.
-Blows to the head are allowed, but much more difficult to perform, since care must be taken to cover the own head and body during the head kick.
-While jumping and spinning back kicks the executive fighter is very vulnerable against counterattacks.
+Blows to the head are allowed, but much more difficult to perform, since it is hard to cover the own head and body during the head kick.
+While performing jumping and spinning back kicks, the fighter is very vulnerable against counterattacks.
 Therefore, these spectacular techniques are seen rare in competitions.

 The fist techniques are extremely effective in Muay Thai and are used quite often.
 However, the fighter must always cover himself to protect the chin against counter attacks.
 Also backfist strikes from the rotation are allowed in Muay Thai and continually provide spectacular fights and Knock Outs.